-A quantitative study of cluster-induced polarization was began by \citet{1980MNRAS.190..413S}, and continued with the works of \citet{1999MNRAS.310..765S} and \citet{1999MNRAS.305L..27A}.
+A quantitative study of cluster-induced polarization was begun by \citet{1980MNRAS.190..413S} and continued with the works of \citet{1999MNRAS.310..765S} and \citet{1999MNRAS.305L..27A}.
 Polarization levels and spatial distribution were determined in a detailed analysis of a cluster simulated with the hydrodynamical {\it Enzo} code by \citet{2006MNRAS.368..511S}.
-Power spectra of the statistical (all-sky) cluster-produced polarization, which is clearly much smaller than the primordial CMB polarization on the relevant angular scales, was also studied (e.g. \citealt{Cooray:2004cd}, \citealt{2006MNRAS.368..511S}).
+Power spectra of the statistical (all-sky) cluster-produced polarization, which is clearly much smaller than the primordial CMB polarization on the relevant angular scales, was also studied (e.g., \citealt{Cooray:2004cd}, \citealt{2006MNRAS.368..511S}).

 In order to assess the likelihood of detection of the typically weak polarization signals from possible cluster targets of current and anticipated very high resolution ground-based polarization-sensitive experiments, a realistic feasibility analysis is needed.
-This provides the main motivation of the work presented in this paper.

-As stated above, the main objective of the work presented here is to carry out detailed estimates of cluster polarization signals and to assess their detectability towards nearby rich clusters by three ground-based telescope projects - SPTpol, AdvACTpol, and the SA.
-These will clearly be able to map the much larger (total) thermal SZ intensity, and also the kinematic SZ signal from clusters with high ($\gtrsim 1000$ km s$^{-1}$) radial velocity.
+The main objective of the work presented here is to carry out detailed estimates of cluster polarization signals and to assess their detectability toward several rich nearby clusters by a project such as the SO, which will clearly be able to map the much larger (total) thermal SZ intensity, as well as the kinematic SZ signal from clusters with high ($\gtrsim 1000$ km s$^{-1}$) radial velocity.

-\section{Polarization Induced by Scattering in Clusters}
+\section{Polarization induced by scattering in clusters}